elixir-error-tracker/error-tracker/guides/Getting Started.md

 ## Error context

 The default integrations include some additional context when tracking errors.
-You can take a look at the relevant integration modules to see what is being tracked.
+You can take a look at the relevant integration modules to see what is being tracked out of the box.

 In certain cases you may want to include some additional information when tracking errors.
 For example it may be useful to track the user ID that was using the application when an error happened.
 Fortunately, the ErrorTracker allows you to enrich the default context with custom information.

-The `ErrorTracker.set_context/1` function stores the given context in the current process so any errors that happen in that proces (for example a Phoenix request or an Oban job) will include this given context along with the default integration context.
+The `ErrorTracker.set_context/1` function stores the given context in the current process so any errors that happen in that process (for example a Phoenix request or an Oban job) will include this given context along with the default integration context.

 ```elixir
 ErrorTracker.set_context(%{user_id: conn.assigns.current_user.id})